ORNL/AdditiveFOAM/tutorials/multiLayerPBF/README.md

 `etaMin`

-Effective absorption in the conduction regime, used when the melt-pool aspect ratio is less than `aspectRatioSwitch`.
+Minimum effective absorption.
+It is used below `aspectRatioSwitch` and as a lower bound on the Kelly multiple-reflection curve above the switch.

 `aspectRatioSwitch`

-Optional aspect-ratio cutoff for switching between `etaMin` and the Kelly multiple-reflection model.
+Optional aspect-ratio cutoff for evaluating the Kelly multiple-reflection model.
 If omitted, the cutoff is `1.0`.

 `dimensions`